MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-introduction.md

 ---
-title: Data Factory end-to-end scenario - introduction and architecture
+title: Data Factory end-to-end integration scenario - introduction and architecture
 description: This article introduces an end-to-end data integration tutorial that provides step-by-step guidance to help you complete a full data integration scenario with Data Factory in Microsoft Fabric within an hour. ms.reviewer: jonburchel ms.author: xupzhou